-This course introduces the concepts, theories, and methods of transportation geography.
-It covers transportation infrastructure, modes of terminals, transportation economics, urban transportation, logistics, and transportation planning.
-In addition, this course covers various analytical techniques applied in transportation analysis, such as network analysis, gravity models, location-allocation modeling, and geographic information systems in transportation studies.
+Students are introduced to the concepts, theories, and methods of transportation geography.
+Students cover transportation infrastructure, modes of terminals, transportation economics, urban transportation, logistics, and transportation planning.
+In addition, students course cover various analytical techniques applied in transportation analysis, such as network analysis, gravity models, location-allocation modeling, and geographic information systems in transportation studies.

 GEOG 4360.
 Cultural Field Study.
 3 Hours.

-This course focuses on a number of topics and concepts that fall within the sub-discipline of cultural geography.
+Students focus on a number of topics and concepts that fall within the sub-discipline of cultural geography.
 Students engage in place-based learning, with the primary emphasis being a field experience that directly exposes students to processes and concepts introduced and discussed in the classroom.
-These include migration, urbanization, economic transformations, demographic change, social and technological change, racial segregation, civil rights, heritage tourism and other topics.
+These may include migration, urbanization, economic transformations, demographic change, social and technological change, racial segregation, civil rights, heritage tourism and other topics.
 Writing enhanced.

 GEOG 4361.
 Geographic Information Systems for Public Health.
 3 Hours.

-This course covers the theory and application of Geographic Information Systems (GIS) for public health.
-It includes an overview of the principles of GIS in public health and practical experience in its use.
-In addition, it covers the application of GIS mapping and analyzing the geographic distribution of populations at risk and health outcomes.
+Students cover the theory and application of Geographic Information Systems (GIS) for public health.
+Topics include an overview of the principles of GIS in public health and practical experience in its use.
+In addition, students cover the application of GIS mapping and analyzing the geographic distribution of populations at risk and health outcomes.
 The practical component involves the use of desktop GIS software packages.

 GEOG 4365.
 Applied Geographic Info Systms.
 3 Hours.

 Applied GIS is designed to meet the needs for a highly applied course with realistic practical training extending the fundamental principles learned in Introduction to Geographic Information Systems (GEOG 2464).
-The application of GIS technology to mapping, modeling and management of large data bases will be emphasized.
+The application of GIS technology to mapping, modeling and management of large data bases are emphasized.